-- Many standard oats are produced in the same place as wheat barley and rye, which makes them unsafe.
+- Many standard oats are produced in the same place as wheat, barley and rye, which makes them unsafe due to cross contamination.

 - A very small number of people are still sensitive to uncontaminated oats.

-Problems can occur if oats are produced in the same place as wheat, barley and rye, as the oats can become contaminated with these other grains.
-Only oats which are uncontaminated can be eaten by people with coeliac disease.
+However problems can occur if oats are produced in the same place as wheat, barley and rye, as the oats can become contaminated with these other grains.
+Only uncontaminated oats can be eaten by people with coeliac disease or sensitive to gluten.

-There are a very small number of people with coeliac disease who may still be sensitive to gluten free, uncontaminated oat products.
+A very small number of people with coeliac disease may still be sensitive to gluten free, uncontaminated oat products.

-It’s up to you to decide whether to include gluten free oats in your diet.
-Some people prefer not to try them.
-However, they:
+It’s up to you to decide whether to include gluten free oats in your diet – some people prefer not to try them.
+However, they do offer important benefits:

-- can add variety to the gluten free diet
+- they can add variety to the gluten free diet

-- are a good source of soluble fibre, which helps to keep a healthy gut, can help to treat high cholesterol and can help to keep blood sugars stable.
+- oats provide a good source of soluble fibre, which can maintain a healthy gut and may help to treat high cholesterol and keep blood sugars stable.

-Oats and oat products that are not contaminated with other grains are listed in the Oats chapter of our current Food and Drink Directory.
+Oats and oat products that are not contaminated with other grains are listed in our Food and Drink Information.

-Gluten free oats may be introduced to the diet at any stage, however, a small percentage of people with coeliac disease are sensitive to gluten free oats.
+Gluten free oats can be introduced to the diet at any stage.
 If you have ongoing symptoms or any concerns whilst including gluten free oats in your diet, please review their use with your health professional who can monitor you and give you specific advice.

 Labelling of oats

 Oat products are often labelled as '100% oats', 'pure oats' or 'organic' oats.
 These terms do not tell you whether or not the product is free from contamination with gluten.
-We list uncontaminated oats in the @Food and Drink Directory@.
+We list uncontaminated oats in our Food and Drink Information.